 Movie Of The Week

-To get to know the film better, read Stephen Holden's review on the New York Times website.
+To get to know the film better, read this article by Peter Caranicas on the Variety website.

 Looking for more films?
 There are plenty of great movies on general release at Kino Nowe Horyzonty - visit the Uncut film section to see the new releases from previous weeks.